epicsilence99/WindowsSecurity/Readme.md

-# WindowsSecurity
+# Microsoft Security

-This is where you can come to find all sorts of useful powershell scripts for Windows Security related features
+This is where you can come to find all sorts of useful powershell scripts for Microsoft Security related products